-- 6. Recent passport photo size photo graph (8 Nos). - 7.
+- 6. Recent passport photo size photo graph ( 8 Nos). - 7.
 One set of approved Drig gho and Kira (Can be stitched after reporting to JNEC). - 8.
 Kabney/Rachu. - 9.
 Sickle (1 each). - 10.
 Bedclothes (Mattress, quilt/blanket and bed sheets). - 11.
 Cups, plates and spoons. - 12.
 Umbrella and Mosquito net. - 13.
-One piece of 10 digits Scientific Calculator (Except for Computer Hardware Networking students). - 14.
-One piece of A3 size drawing board (Except for Computer Hardware Networking students). - 15.
+One piece of 10 digits Scientific Calculator. - 14.
+One piece of A3 size drawing board (Except for B.E. in Surveying and Geoinformatics, Diploma in Surveying, Computer System and Network students & Diploma in Materials and Procurement Management). - 15.
 Two sets of navy blue colored Workshop Dress. - 16.
-A sets of drawing instruments comprising of a Mini Drafter/T-Scale, set squares, compass, divider, scale and mechanical pencil(Except for Computer Hardware Networking students). - 17.
+A sets of drawing instruments comprising of a Mini Drafter/T-Scale, set squares, compass, divider, scale and mechanical pencil (Except for B.E. in Surveying and Geoinformatics, Diploma in Surveying, Computer System and Network students & Diploma in Materials and Procurement Management). - 17.
 Phob and Toray for official use. - 18.
-Token Fee of Nu.
-500.00 per annum. - 19.
 Caution Money of Nu.
-1000/-(Refundable when you leave the College). - 20.
+3000/-(Refundable when you leave the College). - 19.
 House T-Shirt Nu.
-400 - 21.
-And all other necessary items like toiletries and stationeries. - 22.
+400 - 20.
+And all other necessary items like toiletries and stationeries. - 21.
 You must bring Nu.
-500.00 as College Development Fee. - 23.
+1000.00 as College Development Fee. - 22.
 For Self Financed Students the tuition fee is Nu.
-86,360 per year and the tuition fee is payable annually or in two installments.
-The first installment must be paid at the time of reporting to the College. - 24.
+86,360 per year and the tuition fee is payable annually or in two

+- installments.
+The first installment must be paid at the time of reporting to the College. - 23.
 The accommodation in the college hostels if available will be provided at a nominal rent of Nu.
-150 per month and the charges for food will depend on the mess policy of each of the college.
+250 per month and electricity bill of Nu.
+50 per month.
+The charges for food will depend on the mess policy of each of the college.